Shiwei-Chen0415/DEMO-sEMG-dexterous-hand-control-framework-residual-RL/README.md

 **Shiwei Chen · Master's Thesis Research Demo**

+M.Sc. in Electronic Engineering, University of Bologna
+Laboratory of Automation and Robotics (LAR)
+Supervised by Prof. Roberto Meattini
+Expected graduation: October 2026

-**Research areas:** sEMG · Robot Learning · Dexterous-Hand Control · Residual Reinforcement Learning · Shared Autonomy
+**Research areas:** Robotics · Artificial Intelligence · Reinforcement Learning · Embedded Systems · Shared Autonomy

+## My Contributions

 This thesis investigates how a dexterous robotic hand can use human muscle activity as its primary control input while learning to improve grasp execution.
 The framework combines **supervised intention decoding** with **bounded, contact-aware residual reinforcement learning**.
 A zero-residual regularizer encourages the learned controller to improve the task with limited modification of the human-derived command.

 The research progresses from six-dimensional synergy decoding and grasp optimization to adaptation of the residual-control principle to an existing one-dimensional PowerGrasp laboratory interface.
 This page follows that progression through eight selected figures.

+My work in this thesis includes the design and implementation of the two-stage control framework, the MLP/TCN decoding experiments, the residual TD3 and zero-residual regularization method, the MuJoCo task reconstruction and controller integration, and the quantitative evaluation and analysis.
+The one-dimensional sEMG-to-PowerGrasp regression model and the associated Unity/ROS interface were existing components of the laboratory platform and were integrated into the proposed residual-control study.

 > Public research showcase for an ongoing Master's thesis.
 The repository presents the method and selected results; the complete implementation, datasets, and trained models remain private.